 The Revised Codes of Good Practice for Broad-Based Black Economic Empowerment (B-BBEE) are now in play, with far reaching implications for companies that do not have at least a 51% ratio of black ownership.
 Companies seeking a more positive B-BBEE rating in order to maintain or close new contracts that depend on their level within the framework are going to need to place a greater focus on achieving high scores across more criteria than they did before.

-One of the most impactful changes is that the Codes now have three priority elements: tf_photo_newownership, skills development, and enterprise and supplier development.
+One of the most impactful changes is that the Codes now have three priority elements: ownership, skills development, and enterprise and supplier development.
 Companies not achieving 40% in certain indicators in these elements will drop a level on their scorecard, while companies with a black ownership level of less than 10% will automatically be downgraded a level.

 With the scores for each level also having altered (to a possible total of 118 points rather than the previous 107 points), companies are now compelled to place a greater focus on taking real action to empower previously disadvantaged people within their organisations and communities.